facevedom/DevOps-RampUp/README.md

  - Setup a connection to internet (Internet Gateway and NAT).
  - Create ACL and SG's (Security).
  - Setup EC2 instances.

-#### SetUp 2
-In case you already have some knowledge on AWS basics, this setup is meant to create a high availability architecture.
-This one is optional.

-Additional steps for this setup.
-  - Setup an Elastic Load Balancer (Application Load Balancer).
-  - Create a new subnet in a different availability zone.
-  - Set up a DMZ with a proxy server (Nginx is recommended).
-  - Use RDS service to create a read replica in one of the AZs.

 ---
 ### **3. Configuration Management**